 Algebra for elementary and middle school mathematics teachers: Functions

 Senk proposed incorporating the use of the MUST Framework and selected Situations into two existing courses at Michigan State University.
 These were upper-division mathematics courses for preservice elementary and middle school mathematics teachers majoring in mathematics: MTH 304, Algebra for Elementary and Middle School Mathematics Teachers and MTH 305, Functions and Calculus for Elementary and Middle School Mathematics Teachers.
 The MUST Framework would be to focus the students on the mathematical activities, mathematical proficiency and the mathematical work of teaching.
 These courses are to broaden and deepen the mathematics understanding of future teachers and attention to the MUST Framework is a way of doing that.
 Typical use of the Situations would present the Prompt followed by individual or group exploration and discussion followed by class discussions of the mathematics relevant to the Prompt.
 Examination of the set of Foci in the Situation might then be pursued.
 Also, homework could be developed from some situations.
-Homework might involve assigning an entire Situation to study, it might involve presenting the prompt and having the students produce potential oci, or it might involve having the students develop a particular focus.
+Homework might involve assigning an entire Situation to study, it might involve presenting the prompt and having the students produce potential foci, or it might involve having the students develop a particular focus.

 A writing-in-mathematics course

 Bona described a course, Writing in Mathematics, required of all mathematics majors at the University of Illinois at Chicago.
-The Situations provide a rich source of ideas for mathematics essay topics
+The Situations provide a rich source of ideas for mathematics essay topics.

 Material for exploring misconceptions about f(x + y) = f(x) + f(y)